kragen/dernocua/text/microlisp.md

 save any relevant callee-saved registers upon resuming and restore them on yielding, and vice versa for caller-saved registers.

+#### *Not* CDRing down packed vectors ####

+Many lists — though few in the above example — are used as fixed-arity tuples rather than variable-length lists, and for these lists we’re probably most interested in pattern-matching them against patterns of the same arity, rather than iterating over their members.
+This is clearly much more efficient to do with these packed tuples than with linked lists of dotted pairs.

 #### Building such packed-tuple vectors ####

+If you knew how many things are going to be in your output list, you could maybe preallocate it.
+MAPCAR, for example, could do this.

-The usual kind of Lisp code doesn’t know in advance how big a list it’s building, and knowing would make it more complicated.
+But the usual kind of Lisp code doesn’t know in advance how big a list it’s building, and knowing would make it more complicated.
 Consider this example (part of my solution to an exercise from Essentials of Programming Languages):